BrycensRanch/SnapX/Progress.md

 # Checklist

 - [x] Port `NativeMessagingHost` to .NET 9 (It was literally a few lines of code...)
-- [ ] Replace Windows specific code in ShareX for nuget dependencies instead.
-This way, it moves away from the dependency on passing around Bitmap everywhere.
+- [x] Replace Windows specific code in ShareX.HelpersLib
-- [ ] Port `UploadersLib` to .NET 9 and remove UI code
+- [x] Port `UploadersLib` to .NET 9 and remove UI code
 - [ ] Port `ScreenCaptureLib` to .NET 9 and GTK and unknown dependencies (Requires investigation)
-- [ ] Investigate `UploadersLib` (What is it?
+- [x] Investigate `UploadersLib` (What is it?
 What does it do?)
+- It's where the uploaders are located and apply their own variables like %host%.
+This is a obvious code design flaw as you'll find time and time again, the functions are producing side effects everywhere that makes ShareX impossible to test.
 - [ ] Investigate `IndexerLib` (What is it?
 What does it do?)
 - [ ] Investigate `HistoryLib` (What is it?
 What does it do?)
 - [ ] Convert history to SQLite instead of JSON.
 I know this is a big change, but it'd remove the typically unnecessary built-in backup feature. <https://pl-rants.net/posts/when-not-json> <https://docs.servicestack.net/ormlite/>